Sebas-h/documex/README.md

     scroll to this header ID just as it would when clicking on an on-page header from the right-sidebar when the content is already loaded.
 - [ ] (**FE**) Make [GitHub task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists) display properly
+- [ ] (**FE**) Add a search functionality to quickly find and select a file
+    - This can be done in the sidebar or in a modal popup, the latter will probably feel nicer